elek8871/sequelize-creatures/README.md

 ## Model CRUD

-Write an example of a `CRUD` action on each model in your entrypoint js file.
+Write an example of a `CRUD` action on each model in your entry point `.js` file.
 Include examples of:

 * `CREATE, READ, UPDATE`, and `DESTROY`  a dino
 * `CREATE, READ, UPDATE`, and `DESTROY` a creature